tuommii/scoreboard/README.md

 ## :question: Motivation

-It seems no one wants to be an accountant when we are playing so I wrote this so that the accountant can be switched in the middle of the game.
+It seems no one wants to be an accountant when we are playing.
+I wrote this so that the accountant can be switched in the middle of the game.

 Created for mobile use.
 For best usability [add app to homescreen](https://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/).